-The nation’s health is faltering, and the NHS and wider care systems are in a dire state.
+The nation’s health is faltering, putting the NHS and wider care systems under more pressure than ever.
 The government must act now to protect the nation’s health and the wellbeing of those working in health care.

 Our health and care services have been chronically underfunded.
-Nursing staff are vital to these services, but they do not have enough staff and resources to meet the UK’s health needs.
-This budget is a chance to change that.
+Nursing staff are vital to these services, but with widespread staff shortages, there are not enough resources to meet the people’s health needs.
+This budget was a chance to change that.

 An important note on nations